-Compared to it’s direct rival (the Ektorp), the deeper seating is well welcomed for a more relaxed sitting session.
-It goes well with the cushy cushions and makes the Gronlid one of the ultimates in IKEA comfort.
+Compared to its direct rival, the Ektorp, the Grönlid’s deeper seating is well welcomed for a more relaxed sitting session.
+It goes well with the cushy cushions and makes the Grönlid one of the ultimates in IKEA comfort.

-Despite coming in last place in this list, we’re still big fans of the Gronlid for how comfy it is, though IKEA US was apparently not as much of a fan as we were.
-It’s been slightly “adjusted” into a newer model called the Harlanda to better accommodate the western market but the good news is that the Gronlid still remains available pretty much everywhere else.
+Despite coming in ninth place in this list, we’re still big fans of the Grönlid for how comfy it is, though IKEA US was apparently not as much of a fan as we were.
+It’s been slightly “adjusted” into a newer model called the Harlanda to better accommodate the western market but the good news is that the Grönlid still remains available pretty much everywhere else.

 Status: Replaced by Harlanda in the US.
 Available elsewhere!

-Coming in at 9th place is this stunning sofa from the IKEA’s Stockholm collection.
+Coming in at seventh place is this stunning sofa from IKEA’s Stockholm collection.
 Specifically, the Stockholm 2017 version.
 It looks absolutely beautiful with its contemporary style that visually conveys comfort.

-As the IKEA sofa with the deepest seating depth, the Stockholm is practically made for lounging which is absolutely comfortable, but not great for those who prefer more upright seating.
+As the IKEA sofa with the deepest seating depth, the Stockholm is practically made for lounging (but not great for those who prefer more upright seating).

-We love the Kivik in its various incarnations.
-It used to score the higher in our IKEA sofa reviews, but in recent light we found that the seat cushions have been updated to be a lot firmer.
+We love the Kivik in all its various incarnations.
+It used to score higher in our IKEA sofa reviews, but recently we’ve found that the seat cushions have been updated to be a lot firmer.

 Subjectively, we’re not big fans of the comfort – which is why it’s dropped in the rankings.

 Comfort aside, it’s a pretty and practical sofa: wide with deep seating, and a modular configuration so you can switch up your look whenever you want.